-The first piece of evidence in support of the conjecture \ref{conj:GV-original} above is the case of $T^2$ compactification.
-Consider a $T^2$ compactification associated with the data $(T^2; G, B)$, where $G$ and $B$ are the Riemann metric and a 2-form on $T^2$, respectively.
+The first piece of evidence in support of Conjecture \ref{conj:GV-original} above is the case of $T^2$ compactification.
+Consider a $T^2$ compactification associated with the data $(T^2; G, B)$, where $G$ and $B$ are a constant Riemannian metric and a constant 2-form on $T^2$, respectively.
 There is a unique complex structure $I$ with which the metric $G$ is compatible.
-Let (the ${\rm SL}(2;\Z)$-orbit of) $\tau$ be the complex structure parameter of a complex $g=1$ Riemann surface $M=(T^2; I) = \C/(\Z + \tau \Z)$, and $\displaystyle \rho = \int_{T^2} (B+i\omega )/[(2\pi)^2\alpha']$ be the complexified K\"{a}hler parameter; $\omega = \omega(-,-):= 2^{-1} G(I-,-)$ is the K\"{a}hler form.
+Let (the ${\rm SL}(2;\Z)$-orbit of) $\tau$ be the complex structure parameter of a complex $g=1$ Riemann surface $M=(T^2; I) = \C/(\Z + \tau \Z)$, and $\displaystyle \rho := \int_{T^2} (B+i\omega )/[(2\pi)^2\alpha']$ be the complexified K\"{a}hler parameter; $\omega = \omega(-,-):= 2^{-1} G(I-,-)$ is the K\"{a}hler form.
 It is then known that the CFT is rational if and only if both $\Q(\tau)$ and $\Q(\rho)$ are degree-2 extension fields over $\Q$, and are isomorphic to each other \cite{Moore:1998pn,Moore:1998zu}.
 The condition that $[\Q(\tau):\Q] = 2$ (resp. $[\Q(\rho):\Q] =2$) is equivalent to the condition that the rational Hodge structure on $H^1(M;\Q)$ (resp. $H^1(W;\Q)$, where $W$ is the mirror manifold isomorphic to $\C/(\Z+\rho \Z)$) is of CM-type.
-The structure of the idea in this example has been abstracted to become the statement of the Conjecture \ref{conj:GV-original} above.
+Those observations in this example have been abstracted to become the statement of Conjecture \ref{conj:GV-original} above.